First Bancorp research snapshot

 Frequently Asked Questions

 This FBNC AI stock analysis is an informational research tool only and is not investment advice, financial advice, or a recommendation to buy or sell any security.
-Forecast scenarios are based on public data available at the cutoff date and can be wrong if interest rates, credit losses, deposit costs, capital rules, short interest, valuation multiples, or market conditions change.
+Forecast scenarios are based on public data available at the August 4, 2026 data cutoff and can be wrong if interest rates, deposit costs, credit losses, capital rules, short interest, the First Carolina acquisition outcome, valuation multiples, or market conditions change.